3D-Consistent Multi-View Editing by Correspondence Guidance: Method

-Our main optimization criterion for image consistent editing is based on the assumption that if we find matching points in the unedited images $I_1$ and $I_2$, then those points should be edited in a similar way in the edited images $I'_1$ and $I'_2$.
-We define the consistency loss $\mathcal{L}_c$ between two edited images as
+Our main optimization criterion for 3D-consistent editing is based on the assumption of similar appearances for corresponding points.
+In particular, (1) if an edit preserves geometry, corresponding points in the unedited images $I_1$ and $I_2$ should be edited in a similar way in the edited images $I'_1$ and $I'_2$, and (2) if an edit changes geometry, the corresponding points in $I'_1$ and $I'_2$ should have similar features.
+We define the consistency loss $\mathcal{L}_c$ as

-where $\mathcal{M}=\mathcal{M}(I_1, I_2)$ is the set of matches computed between the \emph{unedited} images $I_1$ and $I_2$ using an image matcher, and the perceptual loss $f_\text{LPIPS}$ \cite{zhang2018perceptual} is computed by extracting $64 \times 64$ sized patches around $I'_1(x)$ and $I'_2(y)$.
-We used $\lambda=2$.
-We used the RoMa \cite{edstedt2024roma} matcher which gives dense matches with certainty measures.
-We only used matches with a certainty over $0.05$ and included a maximum of $50 000$ matches.
-While the assumption that matching points should be similarly edited does not hold for edits with changes in the scene geometry, we found this to work well in practice also for small modifications in geometry.
+where $f_\text{LPIPS}$ is the perceptual loss \cite{zhang2018perceptual} (with $\lambda$ set to $2$) applied to patches centered around the matches, and $\mathcal{M}$ is the set of corresponding points.
+To obtain corresponding points, we match images from either the unedited pair $\left(I_1, I_2\right)$ or the edited pair $\left(I'_1, I'_2\right)$.
+Using matches between unedited images ensures that the geometric details are preserved, which is beneficial in rigid and near-rigid editing, such as changing textures, materials, colors and weather conditions.
+On the other hand, for nonrigid editing (like changing objects or adding new objects), using matches between edited images additionally forces consistency in the areas where geometry is changed.
+For this to work, it is important to use a robust matcher that has an understanding of global context and semantics.
+We use the robust dense matcher RoMa \cite{edstedt2024roma}.
+More details on hyperparameters can be found in appendix \cref{sec:suppl_mw_edit}.